informXR/iXRLibTrainingDemoUnity/TROUBLESHOOTING.md

 **Solutions**:

-1. **Use the Script Reference Fixer**:
+1. **Use the Missing Script Finder**:
-   - Go to `Tools > Fix Missing Script References` in the Unity menu
+   - Go to `Tools > Find Missing Scripts` in the Unity menu
-   - This will identify all missing script references in the scene
+   - This opens a window showing all objects with missing scripts

-2. **Re-import All Scripts**:
-   - Go to `Tools > Re-import All Scripts` in the Unity menu
+   - Click on object names to select them in the hierarchy
-   - This forces Unity to re-import all script files
+   - Use "Remove Missing" buttons to remove missing script components
+   - For prefabs, you may need to open them in Prefab Edit mode

-3. **Manual Fix**:
+2. **Manual Fix**:
+   - Select the object in the hierarchy
    - In the Inspector, look for components showing "Missing Script"
-   - Click the gear icon and select "Remove Component"
+   - Click the gear icon next to the missing script and select "Remove Component"
    - Re-add the component if needed

 ### 2. Collider Registration Conflicts